kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 ## Two

 I nominate the number two.
-The saying, ["It takes two to tango"](https://dictionary.cambridge.org/dictionary/english/it-takes-two-to-tango) takes on a new meaning in the world of chemistry, physics, and biology.
+The saying, ["It takes two to tango"](https://dictionary.cambridge.org/dictionary/english/it-takes-two-to-tango) takes on a new meaning in the worlds of chemistry, physics, and biology.

 ### Two in Chemistry